 Noogie Nights are supportive groups held on a weekly basis.
 They offer opportunities for discussion, interactive workshops including yoga and therapy dog visits, and more with the help of volunteers.
 Supervised by a licensed clinician, Noogie Nights provide a safe environment for kids to share their feelings and build support.
 They are scheduled at the same time as many of Gilda’s Club adult activities, so that comprehensive support can be provided to the whole family.

 Gilda’s Study Corner

 Gilda’s Study Corner provides time for the children who participate in Noogie Nights to receive homework help from a trained volunteer for one hour prior to their support group.
 This program was developed to help ease the burden of ensuring that homework is done by the end of the night.

 This very special program provides week-long sessions of fun themes, specialized workshops, field trips and lots of laughter during periods throughout the year when school is not in session (mid-winter recess, spring break, summer vacation).
 Lunch and snacks are provided.
-There is no fee for Camp Sparkle but registration is required as there is limited space.
+There is no fee for Team Sparkle but registration is required as there is limited space.

 For Teens Ages 13-17

-Teen Connect is our supportive group for teens that have been touched by cancer in any way.
+Teens Connect is our supportive group for teens that have been touched by cancer in any way.
 It provides an opportunity for discussion, socialization, and various specialized workshops.
 Teens are encouraged to share their experiences with cancer in this weekly group that is facilitated by a licensed clinician.

 “It’s Always Something” Teen Essay Contest